Anyon superconductivity and plateau transitions in doped fractional quantum anomalous Hall insulators

 Deep in the SC phase, we expect $\omega_c\tau$ to be large (disorder effects are weak) since $\omega_c = \pi |\delta\nu|/m_{2/3}$.
 Previous work has evaluated $\chi$ in this case~\cite{burmistrov2002two}.
-Building on this result we find
+Building on this result, we find

-The negative sign of the correction in the denominator stems from the fact that the fermion polarizability in a lowest Landau level is reduced by weak disorder.
-For our problem, this gives rise to a weak enhancement of $\kappa$ compared to the clean limit result.
-Note that this is very different from conventional BCS superconductors where weak disorder only suppresses coherence length and $\kappa$.
+The positive sign of the leading-order correction stems from the fact that the fermion polarizability in a lowest Landau level is reduced by weak disorder.
+For our problem, this gives rise to a weak {\it enhancement} of $\kappa$ compared to the clean limit result.
+Note that this is very different from conventional BCS superconductors, where weak disorder only suppresses coherence length and $\kappa$.
+For smaller doping, where $\omega_c\tau\sim 1$, higher-order corrections to Eq.~\eqref{eq:kappa_omega_c} must be taken into account.

 \emph{Transition region}--- As one approaches the transition region from the superconducting side, the density (and consequently the statistical flux density) decreases, indicating strong mixing between LLs within each valley due to potential scattering.
 In the limit $\omega_c\tau\ll 1$, the LLs significantly overlap, and all eigenstates become localized except for a discrete set of isolated extended (critical) states.
 These delocalized states originate near the centers of their respective Landau levels and gradually levitate relative to the Fermi level as the density continues to decrease.
-Thus, as long as the Fermi level stays within the mobility gap above the lowest delocalized level, the superconducting state is stable, and its stiffness can be extracted from the polarizability of the IQH state formed by $\psi_{2/3}$, which is given by $\chi\propto m_{2/3} \xi^{2}$~\cite{Viehweger1991,Feigelman_2018}, where $\xi$ is the localization length.
+Thus, as long as the Fermi level stays within the mobility gap above the lowest delocalized level, the superconducting state is stable, and its stiffness can be extracted from the polarizability of the IQH state formed by $\psi_{2/3}$, which is given by $\chi\propto m_{2/3} \xi^{2}$~\cite{Viehweger1991,Feigelman_2018} (i.e. the inverse of the level spacing within the localization volume), where $\xi$ is the localization length.
 A derivation of this result from Mott's argument is included in the SM.
-The dependence on $\xi$ can be traced to the scaling of the dipole matrix elements $\langle m|\hat x_i|n \rangle \sim \xi$ in the current-current correlator $\Pi^{ii}$.
+The dependence on $\xi$ (and thus the associated dynamical scaling exponent $z=2$, i.e. $\chi\sim \xi^z$) can be traced to the scaling of the dipole matrix elements $\langle m|\hat x_i|n \rangle \sim \xi$ in the current-current correlator $\Pi_{2/3}^{ii}$ and the fact that the system remains compressible at the transition with short-ranged interactions.

 At some critical filling fraction $\nu_{e,c}$, the chemical potential coincides with the lowest delocalized state, signaling an IQH–insulator transition for $\psi_{2/3}$.
 Near this point, the localization length diverges as $\xi\sim 1/|\nu_{e}-\nu_{e,c}|^{\nu}$, where $\nu$ is the correlation length exponent characterizing the transition.
 As a result, the superfluid stiffness, which is inversely proportional to the polarizability Eq.~\eqref{eq:chi_kappa}, vanishes at this transition, and we find the following critical behavior for the zero-temperature stiffness: